Halifax’s first Black female professional firefighter gives back to her community

 “But how we get there is the exact same alarm for a false alarm or a real fire.
 You’re constantly dealing with spikes and lulls in your adrenaline level.
 Just being able to manage that takes a toll on your mental health and Natasha handles that really well.”

 Natasha Prest is HRFE’s only Black female professional firefighter.
-She works out of West Street station, which lets her work in the community where she grew up.
+She works out of West Street station, in the community where she grew up.

 She likes to say she was an only child until she joined the service.
 Her mother raised her alone (though her father has other children).
 “It’s like a second family,” she says.
 “I have brothers now, which is amazing.”